 Ethics, Sustainability and Responsibility for Auditors

 Today’s society faces large social and environmental challenges in a sustainable development setting.
 In the business world employees are facing ethical dilemmas which are increasingly complex due to internationalization and different cultural settings.
+The UN Sustainable Development Goals (SDG) form the framework for how companies, authorities and individuals must work to achieve sustainable development.

 Knowledge of basic ethical and moral perspectives is crucial for auditors to analyze ethical situations and alternative possible actions.
-Good corporate governance is built on ethical awareness, implementation and follow-up, and ensures that the company fulfills its goals with regard to different stakeholders, such as managers, shareholders and boards of directors.
+Good corporate governance is built on ethical awareness, implementation and follow-up, and ensures that the company fulfills its goals with regard to different stakeholders, such as customers, suppliers, managers, shareholders and boards of directors.
 Developing and implementing company codes of conduct, anti-corruption measures and environmental impact assessments are examples of good governance.

 Corporate social responsibility (CSR) is the responsibility of enterprises for their impact on society, covering how companies deal with environmental and social issues internally and externally.
 Some of these issues are based on regulations, while others are based on norms and soft laws.
 Different tools for management of the challenges and opportunities are available, nationally and internationally.
 Auditors need to be aware of these tools, and know how to apply them, to ensure transparency and reporting in line with the company’s responsibilities.